 The statutes and regulations that are involved in a breach of fiduciary duty claim are usually very complicated.
 If you suspect that there has been a breach of fiduciary duty in your business relationship, it is in your best interest to consult with a knowledgeable commercial litigation attorney.

 Attorney David H. Schwartz is well-experienced in handling matters of partnership disputes and business fraud.
 He will review your case, provide comprehensive legal counsel, and will provide dynamic, results-driven representation on your behalf.

 Experienced Business Litigation Attorney in San Francisco, California

-If you suspect your business partner of stealing from the company for personal gain, call the Law Offices of David H. Schwartz as soon as possible.
+If you suspect your business partner of stealing from the company for personal gain, call the Law Offices of David H. Schwartz, INC. as soon as possible.
 Attorney David H. Schwartz can fight vigorously on your side to help you protect what belongs to you.
 Mr. Schwartz represents clients in San Francisco, San Mateo, Santa Clara, San Jose, Oakland, Alameda County, and the surrounding communities in the San Francisco Bay Area.
 Call his office today to get the legal guidance and strong representation you need.